rgambord/c99-doc/doc/sections/3/17/index.rst

 .. _9899_3.17p1:

+.. container:: snum

-:ref:`1 <9899_3.17p1>` value
+   :ref:`1 <9899_3.17p1>`

+value
     precise meaning of the contents of an object when interpreted as having a specific type

-.. _9899_3.17.1: